 Sheehan's decorating advice is simple; it all comes down to preparation and a little soul-searching.

 "Create a plan, understanding what you want out of a project is most important," Sheehan recommends.
-"For this family, we knew they wanted to have more children, they wanted a nursery close to the master, and they also wanted to be in an established neighborhood with good schools."
+"For this family, we knew they wanted to have more children, they wanted a nursery close to the primary bedroom, and they also wanted to be in an established neighborhood with good schools."

 Sheehan has simple tips for making a home family-friendly, including making sure there's plenty of room for storage and choosing furniture and finishes according to the family's needs.